viriditas-org/viriditas-org.github.io/README.md

 ### Speaker info

-The speaker info page is different from other pages: it automatically reads the data contained in `_data/speakers.yml`, and uses it to create the list of speakers.
-To add a speaker or modify a speaker's information, edit the data in that file instead.
+The speaker info page is different from other pages: it automatically reads the data contained in `_speakers/*.md`, and uses it to create the list of speakers.
+To add a speaker or modify a speaker's information, add or modify a `.md` file to that folder.
+The speaker's name should be specified in the front matter of the Markdown file.